POL - 40.13.1 Student Code of Conduct

 6.1.2 Precedence of the Code

 6.1.2.1 The Code addresses general student conduct.
 The Code details the fundamental fairness and process requirements for student conduct proceedings.
-In areas of duplication, wherein a student’s conduct violates the Code as well as his/her academic department, the academic department will have final decision making authority regarding resolution of the conduct matter.
+In areas of duplication, wherein a student’s conduct violates the Code as well as his/her academic department, the academic department may have final decision making authority regarding resolution of an academic misconduct matter.

 6.1.2.2 The Academic Honor Code governs student conduct directly related to the academic life of the University.
 The Academic Honor Code is applicable to any academically related experience involving NCCU students (or alumni in cases where violations are discovered after graduation) whether occurring on the campus or at host institutions or sites.
 All alleged violations of the Academic Honor Code must be resolved in accordance with this Academic Honor Code and under the direct authority of a NCCU faculty member.